dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/handling-merge-conflicts.md

 You and a teammate make changes to the column name, but have gone two separate routes.
 You rename this column to `total_number_of_orders` and your teammate has renamed it `historical_order_count`.

-Your teammate got to make their change first so you encounter the merge conflict when you press commit.
+Your teammate has committed their change first, so you encounter a merge conflict when you press commit.

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/commit-to-merge-conflict.png" title="Commit which will trigger the merge conflict"/>